IST356M001SP25/assignment-06-kebatist/reflection.md

 Some of mycode in apicall.py was not being linked through my API Key that was provided to me.
 I was able to use the site where I can test the API Key to my advantage.
 I did this by making sure that my key was wokring and running before I reimplimented it into the code for testing.
 While the logic of this assignment was not confusing, I do believe there are manyt things that I still lack the understanding of in this code.
 I am working to better understand dictionaries.
 Copilot wrote a bit of this program for me which led me to be more confused, but with some explanation from professor I can understand dictionaries.

+One of the most important things I learned was how to properly use the requests library, especially the difference between GET and POST requests.
+I also learned how to pass API keys in headers ('X-API-KEY') and how to send parameters and data along with the request.
+Every response returned JSON, which I parsed using .json(), making it easy to work with in Python.

 I also had some issues with my testing navigation that made this aasignment take longer than I wanted it to.
 It would not load and that was a VS Code issue.
+This made the process of API keys less. intimidating